jakuski/website/src/content/base/contact.md

 If you would like to get in touch with me, please send me an email at [ayup@jakub.studio](mailto:ayup@jakub.studio).

 I aim to reply within two working days however if I don't get back to you within then, please be patient as your email may have landed in my spam/junk folder which I check less frequently.

+Please note that any requests for unpaid work will be ignored, I do not and will not work for free.

 Alternatively, you can reach me on any of my socials linked below at the bottom of the page.